jackfrancis/kamino/helm/vmss-prototype/walkthrough.md

 # vmss-prototype walkthrough

 This walkthrough will demonstrate a concrete operational session that employs `vmss-prototype` to freshen the OS configuration on a node pool.
-This solution scales nicely, although we hope that demonstrating on a 10 node pool is sufficient to suggest the value of more rapidly, reliably freshening large (> 100 nodes) clusters.
+This solution scales nicely, and we hope that demonstrating on a 10 node pool is sufficient to suggest the value of being able to more rapidly, reliably freshen large (> 100 nodes) clusters.

 Initially, let's take a look at our example cluster: